gusamarante/pyacm/README.md

 - Maturities (columns) must be equally spaced in **monthly** frequency and start at month 1.
 This means that you need to construct a bootstraped curve for every date and interpolate it at fixed monthly maturities
-- Whichever maturity you want to be the longest, your input data should have one column more.
-For example, if you want term premium estimate up to the 10-year yield (120 months), your input data should include maturities up to 121 months.
-This is needed to properly compute the returns.

 # Examples
 The estimates for the US are available on the [NY FED website](https://www.newyorkfed.org/research/data_indicators/term-premia-tabs#/overview).

 The jupyter notebook [`example_br`](https://github.com/gusamarante/pyacm/blob/main/example_br.ipynb)